 We are committed to taking a leading role in tackling the climate challenge.
 This means managing emissions from our operations, as a carbon-neutral company, and using our leverage as one of the world’s largest institutional investors and insurers.

-For more information on what we are doing to help mitigate and respond to climate change, see our full-length article in Sustainability Report 2016 on page 13.
+For more information on what we are doing to help mitigate and respond to climate change, see our full-length article in Sustainability Report 2016 on page 13 and our climate change strategy.